 - Please do not bring pets of any kind.

-- We have a no-outdoor shoe policy in all our major buildings and we ask that you remove your shoes at the entrance.
-Also, if you have been walking barefoot outdoors please ensure your feet are clean before you enter buildings, and remain off carpeted areas.
+- We have a no-shoe policy in all our major buildings and we ask that you remove your shoes at the entrance.
+Also, if you have been walking barefoot outdoors please ensure your feet are clean before you enter buildings, and remain off carpeted areas

-- We ask that if you become involved in a romantic relationship you show discretion in your behaviour.
+- If you are involved in a romantic relationship, please ensure that you and your partner show discretion in your behavior while on Centre property.

-- If you wish to have friends or family visit for a meal or a short stay while you are here, please see our guidelines for this.
+- If you wish to have friends or family visit for a meal or a short stay while you are here, please see our guidelines.